 Apply this paint using a good-quality synthetic brush.
 Yes, brushes matter.
 Two coats of paint are recommended for a durable finish with a 20-30-day cure time.
 CLICK HERE to learn more about how to use Silk All-In-One Mineral Paint and get my honest review.

-After removing the tape, check out that crisp, clean line on the bar stools.
+After removing the tape, check out that crisp, clean line.
 No bleeding!

 To say these are treasures is putting it mildly.
-Once belonging to someone dear, now they have been reincarnated, have a new home and a new life as beautiful plant stands.
+Once belonging to someone dear, they have been reincarnated, have a new home, and have a new life as beautiful plants stand.
 I can’t ask for a better outcome for these repurposed wooden bar stools.

 Thanks for joining me today.
 I hope you have enjoyed this DIY project because I sure did.
 It does my heart good to know the stools will be used to hold living and breathing life now.